heristop/heri-webservice-bundle/README.md

     }
 ```

-When the record will be saved in database, the synchronization with the webservice will be pushed in queue.
+When the record will be saved in database, the synchronization to the webservice will be pushed in queue.

+## Note

+To see an implementation example, see [HeriChangeBundle](https://github.com/heristop/HeriChangeBundle).